brotkrueml/codehighlight/Documentation/Configuration/Index.rst

 .. _configuration-toolbar-copy:

-Toolbar: Display Button "Copy to Clipboard"
+Toolbar: display button "Copy to clipboard"
 -------------------------------------------

 If the option is enabled, a :guilabel:`Copy` button is displayed in the upper